5 DAYS IN LEBANON – WHERE TO GO

 UPDATE 2022: THE SITUATION IN LEBANON IS VERY DIFFICULT RIGHT NOW.
 WHILE THE WHOLE WORLD IS UPSIDE DOWN, THE SITUATION IN LEBANON IS EVEN MORE DRAMATIC.
 I DO NOT RECOMMEND VISITING AT THE MOMENT, AND RATHER USE THIS POST AS INSPIRATION.

-Since I am from Germany, I have always been around Lebanese people, but the country was never really high on my bucket list.
-Eventually though, I added it to the list and went for about a week and before I then went to Jordan.
+Since I am from Germany, I have always been around Lebanese people, but the country had never been really high on my bucket list.
+Eventually, though, I added it to the list and went for about a week, and before, I then went to Jordan.

 Was everything perfect?
 No, for sure not.
 Was it still fun?
 Yes, definitely.

 A bit crazy, hectic, and chaotic – here is what to expect when visiting Lebanon.
 Find out where to go and what to see in only 5 days in Lebanon.
-While I wished that I had two more days in Lebanon (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some really beautiful places – and so can you with less than one week.
+While I wished that I had two more days (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some wonderful places – and so can you with less than one week.